hungjuichangus-sketch/Cluoker-Card-Game/README.md

 * **Correct Guess & Victory:** The first player to correctly guess their card wins.
 If multiple players guess correctly within the same round (using the exact same number of turns), the game ends in a **draw**.

 ---
-*Game Design by [你的名字/筆名], 2026.
+*Game Design by Hung Jui Chang, 2026.
 Feel free to fork, play, and share!*